Chinese New Year, or the Lunar New Year, makes an awesome themed kids yoga lesson plan.

 - Each year celebrates a new zodiac sign in the Chinese zodiac.
 There are 12 animals to represent the zodiac, and each one has different qualities and characteristics.

-2023 is the year of the Rabbit
+2026 is the year of the Horse

 How to Celebrate the Lunar New Year in a Kids Yoga Class?